mmcintyre1/silently-failing-blog_retired/_posts/thinkings/2021-02-28-100-books-in-a-year-february.md

 excerpt: Can I blame this month on the silicon shortage?

 sidebar:
-  - title: Word Count
+  - title: word count
     text: "486,000"
-  - title: Page Count
+  - title: page count
     text: "1,820"
-  - title: Current Pace
+  - title: current pace
-    text: 74.16 books
+    text: 74.16 books/year
-  - title: Favorite
+  - title: favorite
-    text: "*Homo Deus*"
+    text: "*homo deus*"
-  - title: Least Favorite
+  - title: least favorite
-    text: "*The Tao of Pooh and the Te of Piglet*"
+    text: "*the tao of pooh and the te of piglet*"
 ---

-### State of the Race
+## state of the race
 <figure style="width: 450px; border-radius=: 10px;" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/100-books-in-a-year/count-6.jpg" alt="The count from Sesame Street gesturing to the number 6.">
   <figcaption>I hope I don't have to use this one every month.</figcaption>